thetomcraig/Chit/README.md

 ### Adding Themes
 TODO

+### Uninstallation
+- remove with brew
+- remove the lines from your profile

 ### Credits and License
 #### Icons
 <div>Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>